flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 #### DCT Before a Waypoint

 !!! warning ""
-    There will be cases where your flight plan have waypoints and no airways or a mix of both.
+    There will be cases where your flight plan has waypoints and no airways or a mix of both.
 When you go direct from one airway to another it will usually look like the following: `WAYPOINT DCT
     WAYPOINT`.

     Let's look at an example and understand how program these into the MCDU. (*Please note this is not applicable to the sample flight plan in this guide and we plan to create a more advanced flight plan entry guide at a later time.*)

-    Below is the currently flight plan we are utilizing:
+    Below is the current flight plan we are utilizing:

     ```title="Current Sample Flight Plan"
     EGFF/30 BCN1A BCN N864 OKTEM OKTEM1M EGCC/23R